craigmateo/bird-migration/README.md

-# 🐦 Bird Migration Java + MySQL Demo
+# 🐦 Bird Migration Java + MySQL Demo (Maven)

-This is a simple Java project that connects to a MySQL database and can be extended to explore bird migration patterns — potentially using real-world data from sources like [eBird](https://documenter.getpostman.com/view/664302/ebird-api-20/2HTbHW).
+This Java project connects to a MySQL database and can be extended to explore bird migration patterns — potentially using real-world data from sources like [eBird](https://documenter.getpostman.com/view/664302/ebird-api-20/2HTbHW).

 ---